-Because one of the critical purposes of the Eleventh Amendment is to protect the "financial integrity of the States," Alden, 527 U.S. at 750, it is perfectly appropriate to permit each State to make its own cost-benefit analysis and determine whether it will, for any given state agency, accept the federal money with the condition that that agency can be sued in federal court, or forgo the federal funds available to that agency.
+Because one of the critical purposes of the Eleventh Amendment is to protect the "financial integrity of the States," Alden, 527 U.S. at 750, it is perfectly appropriate to permit each State to make its own cost-benefit analysis and determine whether it will, for any given state agency, accept the federal money with the condition that that agency waive its immunity to suit in federal court, or forgo the federal funds available to that agency.
 See New York, 505 U.S. at 168.
-But once defendants have accepted federal financial assistance, "[r]equiring States to honor the obligations voluntarily assumed as a condition of federal funding simply does not intrude on their sovereignty."
+But once defendants have accepted federal financial assistance, "[r]equiring States to honor the obligations voluntarily assumed as a condition of federal funding \ \ \ simply does not intrude on their sovereignty."
 Bell v.
 New Jersey, 461 U.S. 773, 790 (1983).
-For all these reasons, Section 2000d-7 can be upheld under the Spending Clause.
+For all these reasons, Section 504 and Section 2000d-7 can be upheld under the Spending Clause.